modelica/ModelicaSpecification/styleguide.md

-# Modelica specification style guide
+# Modelica Language Specification style guide

-This is the style guide for the Modelica specification document.
+This is the style guide for the Modelica Language Specification document.

 ## Document format and tool chain